MEEPproject/fpga_shell/README.md

 **DRIVERS**

-1. Default drivers in MEEP Servers:
+1. Default drivers in HW Servers:

 Before to load the bistream, you need to setup PATH for drivers: